Leave a Message

 Step 8: Post-Sale Considerations

-• Keep copies of all survey, title, and closing documents — they may be useful if future buyers want to re-sell or subdivide.
+• Keep copies of all survey, title, and closing documents for your records

 • If you’re retaining nearby parcels, reflect on how this sale impacts your future land strategy.